FredKSchott/snowpack/www/posts/2020-05-26-snowpack-2-0-release.md

 ## Try Snowpack Today

-Download Snowpack today to experience the future of web development.
+We are so excited to share this all with you today.
+Download Snowpack to experience the future of web development.

 ```
 npm i snowpack@latest --save-dev